palazzol/winwhyp/README.md

 # WinWHYP

-Port of the WHYP Forth interface for DOS, to Windows (Visual Studio)
+Port of the WHYP Forth interface for DOS, to Windows (Visual Studio 2019)

 My former teacher, [Professor Richard E. Haskell](http://www.richardhaskell.com/), developed a Forth environment for teaching embedded systems and digital design in the 1990s at [Oakland University](https://oakland.edu/).